-IMPORTANT: To protect your rights, if you are planning to request a hearing or if a hearing is pending, you must continue to claim weekly benefits for any week in which you work less than 4 days and earn less than $504.
+IMPORTANT: To protect your rights, if you are planning to request a hearing or if a hearing is pending, you must continue to claim weekly benefits for any week in which you work 30 hours or less and earn less than $504.

 |Where can I find summaries of previous Appeal Board and Court decisions?||The Interpretation Service Index is a compilation of rules based on Appeal Board and Court decisions interpreting the Unemployment Insurance Law.
 It is intended to report, in summary form, decisions of current legal validity.
 View the Electronic Interpretation Service Index for Benefit Claims.|

 Before the hearing begins, the judge will review your file.
 The file may contain records of information you provided in writing or over the phone, your employer's statements and the Department of Labor's determination(s).